This episode contains images/content that Google does not approve of, so to read the full episode, click here.

 “So, he didn’t ask where I was or how I was doing or where I moved to or anything???”

 The desperation in my voice must‘ve struck a nerve because she responded with the shortest most useless of responses.
 “No.”

-She gave me a second to deny it but when her obviously rhetorical question was met with silence, her agitation grew into fury.
-“You know he don’t mean none of that stuff he says, right?”
+She gave me a second to deny it, but when her question, which was obviously rhetorical, was met with silence, her agitation grew into fury.
+“You know he doesn’t mean any of that stuff he says, right?”